huggingface/transformers/docs/source/en/big_models.md

 ### Shard metadata

 The index file determines which keys are in the checkpoint and where the corresponding weights are stored.
-The index is loaded like any other json file and you can get a dictionary from it.
+This file is loaded like any other JSON file and you can get a dictionary from it.

 ```py
 >>> import json